David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

     args: ["-c", "while true; do echo hello; sleep 10;done"]
 ```

-This example also makes use of the `command` and `args` definition to prevent the debian container from crashing, as all containers need to run a process.
+This example also makes use of the `command` and `args` definition to prevent the Debian container from crashing, as all containers need to run a process.

 # Pod topology - Multiple containers with shared storage

 Adding a `volume` stanza within the pod specification creates a volume of a certain type.
-As Pods share resources that are allocated to it, the volume can be mounted by both containers
+As Pods share resources that are allocated to it, the volume can be mounted by both containers:

 ```
 apiVersion: v1